Pers8/obsidian-files/TOK/AOF History.md

 ## What is History ?

+**My Definition :** History is considered as a way of understanding the past, by collecting and analyzing evidence from the past such as texts, artifacts, etc...

 To answer the question what's is history we might begin that it is the study of the past.
 The answer is more complicated than that.
 History wants focus almost on telling the story of kings and queens, great leaders, military campaigns, wars and politics.
 There have been a significant shift in focus regarding the topics, scope and modern methodology.
-There are some historian might specialise in a particular time period such.
+There are some historian that might specialize in a particular time period such.
 In addition, history does not exists as a discipline in isolation.
 Historian might collaborate with experts from all the areas of knowledges, and borrow from the methodologies of all the disciplines in order to deblock related subject areas such as art history, economic history.
 How can we contract knowledge as part of study of the history.

 “History is **an area of knowledge that studies the recorded past**.
 It raises knowledge questions such as whether it is possible to talk meaningfully about a historical fact and what such a fact might be, or how far we can speak with certainty about anything in the past.
 History as an area of knowledge **deals with human actions in time whether by individuals or communities** so it is considered a “human science” for the most part, and the approach to the study of it is a “scientific” one.